“I would never ask patients to put something in their body that I wouldn’t take myself.”

 For folic acid, roughly 15% overage is added to maintain potency for the length of the expiration date.
 This is why you’ll see products marked with a shelf life of maybe two to three years.

-The federally regulated Food and Drug Administration’s Code of Federal Regulations Title 21 Section 111(CFR-21-111) provides a number of guidelines, provisions, laboratory production controls, and distribution guidelines for supplements.
+The Food Drug and Cosmetic Act, which can be located in the Code of Federal Regulations Title 21 Section 111(CFR-21-111) provides a number of guidelines, provisions, laboratory production controls, and distribution guidelines for supplements.

-Under Title 21, a set of rules called Current Good Manufacturing Practices (CGMP) ensures testing is done on every raw material being used in any supplement for purity, potency, identity, and contaminants in order to prove to consumers that the company is meeting its label claim.
-The CGMP also provides a statistically valid method for substantiating your label claim on the finished product.
+Current Good Manufacturing Practices (CGMPs), as required under this act, ensure testing is done on every raw material for a supplement.
+These tests measure purity, potency, identity, and contaminants in order to prove the product meets all standards put in place.
+CGMPs also provide a statistically valid method for substantiating label claim on the finished product.

 Third-party companies like Consumer Labs randomly test supplements and posts the results.
 Not all supplement providers are doing their due diligence, and a third-party verifier helps weed out the less than honest ones.